DigiBP/Team-Lemons/README.md

 # Digitalization of Process <br />
 As already visible in the to-be process, several process steps are to be automated:
 * The process instance starts with the receiption of new credit application.
 The credit application is filled out using Google Forms, which is connected with Google Sheets.
 As soon as a new request is submitted, a new row in the Google Sheets is inserted.
 For each new row, an email to the initiator is sent to confirm the receiption.
+To ensure that the email is sent just once, the row is updated with Email sent = yes.
+Only for rows where Email sent = null Emails will be sent.
 Lastly, the new application automatically triggers a new process instance and starts the process in Camunda.
 ![image](https://user-images.githubusercontent.com/127504259/235854898-c886ee63-9be6-464d-a459-12ba72591bc6.png)